neondatabase/neon/docs/rfcs/028-pageserver-migration.md

 #### Migration to a location that is not a secondary

-If node A is initially in Detached state, the procedure is identical.
+If node B is initially in Detached state, the procedure is identical.
 Since Node B is coming from a Detached state rather than Secondary, the download of layers and catch up with WAL will take much longer.